Estimate Time7 min

 9. Gather contacts at your current job Collect your colleagues’ info, so you can tap them as references when you apply for new jobs.
 Just be careful about breaking any agreements you signed, such as not soliciting clients after you leave.
 You might also want to add phone numbers and email addresses for HR and payroll in case you need to reach out after you’ve left the company.

 10. Add your personal email address to important accounts Make sure your work email is not the primary (or only) address listed for important accounts you’ll want access to later, such as professional networking sites and your 401(k).
-You’d most likely lose access to that email address immediately after a layoff, which could make it harder to sign in.
+You’d most likely lose access to that email address immediately after leaving your employer, which could make it harder to sign in.

-11. Update your resume and job-related profiles While your recent achievements are top of mind, edit your resume, personal career website, and any online profiles, suggests Meredith Stoddard, life events experience lead at Fidelity.
-“Make sure your resume lists achievements that are actionable and quantifiable,” Stoddard advises.
-(For instance, “grew sales by 50% in one year by expanding types of prospects we pursue.”)
+11. Update your resume and job-related profiles While your recent achievements are top of mind, edit your resume, personal career website, and any online profiles.
+Hiring managers are more interested in seeing quantifiable achievements and how you hit those marks than a list of job responsibilities.
+So try "Grew revenue by 20% in first 6 months by broadening prospect targets" rather than "Made sales calls."
 If it’s not against your company’s rules, ask colleagues to provide recommendations and endorsements on online talent platforms, so they’re available by the time you’re applying for new gigs.

-12. Save work documents before your access gets cut off These include examples of your work and positive feedback from peers and managers—just nothing confidential or anything that your company prohibits you from accessing off their network.
-Stoddard says these could help you stand out as a candidate for a future role.
-You can upload these with your job applications or print them for a portfolio to bring along on in-person interviews.
+12. Save work documents These include examples of your work and positive feedback from peers and managers—just nothing confidential or anything that your company prohibits you from accessing off their network.
+You can upload these with your future job applications or print them for a portfolio to bring along on in-person interviews to help you stand out from a crowded candidate pool.

-13. Know your worth “I've talked to people who were way underpaid and didn't realize it, and others who were doing pretty well,” Stoddard says.
-Research salaries online for similar roles in your area to check if your current income is in line with the going rate.
+13. Know your worth Research salaries online for similar roles in your area to check if your current income is in line with the going rate.
 Then you can more easily see which potential future employers are willing to match your worth and confidently go into applications and negotiations with your target salary.

-14. Network It isn’t about the straight line to a new job, Stoddard says: “It’s about getting exposed to new perspectives and understanding more about different people and their work.”
-If you have these conversations while you’re employed, you’ll have a foot in the door with people who can help you navigate your job search post-layoff.
-As for contacts you already have, the best networkers stay in touch while they’re working, so when you reach out when you’re unemployed, those people will be more inclined to help.
+14. Network If you have conversations while you’re employed, you’ll have a foot in the door with people who can help you navigate your job search when you might really need it.
+As for contacts you already have, the best networkers stay in touch while they’re working, so when you reach out if you become unemployed, those people will be more inclined to help.

-15. Consider new titles and industries According to a 2022 Pew Research analysis, more than half of employed adults who quit their job the year before changed their job type or field that same year.1 So be open to a new role that isn’t necessarily based on what you’ve already done.
+15. Consider new titles and industries Be open to a new role that isn’t necessarily based on what you’ve already done.
 To plan for a shift, you could ask to shadow colleagues who can teach you a new skill, sign up for classes, or network with people in areas that interest you.
-Most importantly, “Don’t talk yourself out of your aspirations with negative beliefs, like ‘there’s too much to learn,’” Stoddard says.
+Then make sure your resume for jobs in this new career reflects all of your newly acquired relevant skills and experience.
+Leave space on your resume to connect your transferable skills and experience to the opportunity at hand too.

 What to do with an old 401(k)?